Load Cauchy Continuum Material from JSON#

 def load_material(json_path: Path) -> CauchyContinuumModel:

-"""Return a `CauchyContinuumModel` instantiated from a JSON payload."""
+"""Return a `CauchyContinuumModel` instantiated from one standard JSON record."""

 def main() -> None: